learn-co-curriculum/java-if-statement-lab/README.md

 You may also run the program with the IntelliJ debugger, or you can use the Java Visualizer.

-#### Rolling a Die
+#### Rock, Paper, Scissors

 In this section, make use of the `Random` class to simulate rolling a die.
 Remember, a die has 6 faces and each face has a number on it.
 The numbers range from 1 - 6.
+In this section, make use of the `Random` class to simulate two opponents playing the game rock, paper, scissors.

+Rock, paper, scissors is a game played between two opponents.
+They each play a different sign that represents a rock, paper, or scissors.
+The rules of the game goes as follows:

+- Rock beats scissors.
+- Paper beats rock.
+- Scissor beats paper.
+- If opponents play the same sign, then it results in a tie.

+Assume that we can represent rock as the integer `0`, paper as the integer `1`, and scissors as the integer `2`.

-- Use the `nextInt()` method to generate a pseudorandom `int` value from 1 - 6.
+- Use the `nextInt()` method to generate a pseudorandom `int` value from 0 - 2 inclusive to represent two opponents playing the game.
-  - Hint: Remember, a die has 6 faces.
-To limit the values of integers, we can use something like this:

-    ```java
-        Random random = new Random();
-        int numberOfSides = 6;
-        int minimum = 1;    // Since 1 is the lowest number we can roll
-        int dieRoll = random.nextInt(numberOfSides) + minimum;
-    ```

-- Use an `if` statement to determine what number the die rolled.
+- Use a chained conditional statement to determine what each opponent plays.
-  - You _must_ tell the user what number the die landed on.
+  - You _must_ tell the user what each opponent plays.
-    - If the die rolled a 1, print "We rolled a 1".
-    - If the die rolled a 2, print "We rolled a 2".
-    - If the die rolled a 3, print "We rolled a 3".
-    - If the die rolled a 4, print "We rolled a 4".
-    - If the die rolled a 5, print "We rolled a 5".
+    - If opponent 1 plays rock, print "Opponent 1 plays rock."
+    - If opponent 1 plays paper, print "Opponent 1 plays paper."
+    - If opponent 1 plays scissors, print "Opponent 1 plays scissors."
+  - You _must_ tell the user which component won or if it was a tie.
-    - If the die rolled a 6, print "We rolled a 6".
+    - If both opponents play the same sign, print "The opponents tie!"
+    - If opponent 1 wins, print "Opponent 1 won!"
+    - If opponent 2 wins, print "Opponent 2 won!"
   - You _must_ make use of conditionals (`if` statements, `if-else` statements, or `if-else if-else` statements).
   - Hint: It is recommended to use a **chained conditional**.
 This is when we